silver-hzh/Averial-visible-to-infrared-image-translation/README.md

 Our proposed dataset consists of three sub-datasets, named AVIID-1, AVIID-2 and AVIID-3.
 The AVIID-1 contains 993 pairs of paired visible-infrared images with a resolution of 434 $\times$ 434.
 The AVIID-2 contains 1090 pairs of paired visible-infrared images with a resolution of 434 $\times$ 434.
 The AVIID-3 contains 1280 pairs of paired visible-infrared images with a resolution of 512 $\times$ 512.
 The targets in this datset are standard vehicles on the road, including cars, buses, vans, and urban off-road vehicles.
 The dataset can be downlaoded from <https://pan.baidu.com/s/1Tj-8PlsGmRlFv_zlm5Rx6Q>, the code is 41uv.
 ## Code of Baseline methods
 In our paer, we evaluate ten representative image-to-image methods on our AVIID datset, including Pix2Pix, BicycleGAN, CycleGAN, GCGAN, CUT, DCLGAN, UNIT, MUNIT, DRIT and MSGAN.
+The details of training and testing of these methods in our paer can be seen here.
+### Requirements
+For Pix2Pix, BicycleGAN, CycleGAN, GCGAN, CUT, DCLGAN, UNIT, and MUNIT:
+- Python 3.7 or higher
+- Pytorch 1.8.0 or higher
+- Tensorboard, TensorboardX, Pyyaml, Pillow